tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 # Description

-There is [Web Apps](https://developers.google.com/apps-script/guides/web) as one of applications using Google Apps Script (GAS).
-I sometimes use this Web Apps.
-But I have only a little the information for the specification of Web Apps.
-So in order to take more advantage of Web Apps, I investigated and summarized about this.
+There is "[Web Apps](https://developers.google.com/apps-script/guides/web)" as one of the applications using Google Apps Script (GAS).
+I sometimes use this Web app.
+But I have only a little information for the specification of Web Apps.
+So in order to take more advantage of Web Apps, I investigated and summarized this.
 The aim of this report is to become one of the basic information for creating various applications using Web Apps with GAS.

 <a name="deploywebapps"></a>